 # Dropbox: add an offsite target

-To obtain an access token, I need to configure rclone locally (because of web browser).
-Here’s how I did it using Docker:
+To get an access token, I need to configure rclone locally because the flow needs a web browser.
+I did it with Docker:

 docker run --rm -it \